-Corporate Governance Codes & Policies
+Corporate Governance Codes & Policies and Committees

 As a company listed on the Alternative Investment Market (AIM) the Company is not required to issue a Corporate Governance Statement of Compliance with the principles and provisions of the UK Corporate Governance Code (‘the Code’).
 The Company voluntarily presents disclosures that reflect the extent of the Company’s application of the Code.
 We have also included insight throughout the report that provides insight around our values and “Doing the right thing” for our stakeholders.